susanaruiz/Simulation-projects/README.md

 # Simulation
-Activities and projects about Simulation in Python and R. Semester august-january 2020-2021
+Activities and projects about Simulation in Python and R with its documentation in latex.
+Semester august-january 2020-2021